 Let People Know In The Wedding Invite

 If you want to open it up to your guests and select speakers beforehand then send it out in addition to the wedding invitation.
 Do not think that everyone will want to speak but the good thing about this method is that no one will feel left out and have something nice to say.
-Include guidelines such as no more than 2 minutes otherwise the speeches could literally go on for hours.
-This is also prevent drunk uncle Garry from getting up mid dinner and toasting something stupid.
+Include guidelines such as no more than 2 minutes otherwise, the speeches could literally go on for hours.
+This also prevents drunk uncle Garry from getting up mid-dinner and toasting something stupid.
 He would have at least prepared something for the right time.

 Ask On The Night

 There you have it a basic guide of how to organise your wedding guest speech.
-We strongly recommend they check out the Wedding Speech Handy Hints guide to brush up on how to do a good speech.
+We strongly recommend they check out the Wedding Speech Handy Hints guide to brush up on how to do a good speech that is well structured.
 Good luck and happy speaking.